 Self-hosted

-Harness appears to have several advantages over Semaphore, particularly in popularity, maturity, licensing and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Harness appears to have several advantages over Semaphore, particularly in popularity, growth, maturity, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, JSX, Golang.
 However, they differ in their additional technology choices: Harness uses SCSS while Semaphore leverages CSS, Python, Ruby, Elixir.